 Cheli La Pass to Kila Gompa

 Hike - moderate, 2-3 hours on hiking trails and dirt roads with 1,300’ elevation loss (highest elevation: 12,500’).

 Leaving the prayer-flag-swathed col and our vehicle behind, we strike off along the ridge, passing through meadows, before re-entering forests of larch, spruce, hemlock, fir and rhododendron.
 After a little under two hours, we see the Kila Gompa, seemingly suspended in rock crags.
 Home to approximately 30 nuns, this place has served as a retreat for mediation since the 9th century.
 Kila means “spiritual dagger,” anda visit to the temple is often thought to tame the negative emotions of anger, ignorance and greed.

 Departure from Paro

-An early morning departure from Paro returns us to Bangkok where we say farewell and journey home or to other exciting destinations.
+We are transferred to the airport for an early morning departure from Paro.
+From here we say farewell before our journey home, or continue on to other exciting destinations.

 Please note that this is a typical itinerary, and actual activities may vary to take advantage of weather conditions, local events, and to allow serendipity to play a hand in your experience.
 Accommodations are as outlined in the itinerary, although we reserve the right to change these should the need arise.